Marina64-64/PRODIGY_ML_02/README.md

-Customer grouping based on their purchase
+Customer grouping based on their purchase history